 However, the setup process is a bit tricky for beginners.
 That’s where MonsterInsights plugin’s custom link attribution feature comes handy.

-In this article, we’ll show you how to easily add Google Analytics custom events tracking in WordPress with MonsterInsights.
+In this article, we’ll show you how to set up Google Analytics custom event tracking in WordPress with MonsterInsights.
 We’ll also show you the traditional process (without the help of MonsterInsights) so you can decide which method is best for you.